Our Big Event

 So, how do you get your policy off the paper and happening in your area?
+Start with letting people know about it!

 The core elements of promotion for a council are: